pyomeca/bioptim/README.md

 u_init = InitialGuessList()
 u_init["tau"] = [0, 0]
 ```
-Please note that initial guess are optional.
+Please note that initial guess is optional.
 The default value if a value is not provided is zero.

-On the same train of thoughts, if we want to help the solver even more, we can also define a variable scaling for the states (`x_scaling`, here *q* and *qdot*) and for the controls (`u_scaling`, here *tau*). *Note that the scaling should be declared in order that the variables appear.
+On the same train of thought, if we want to help the solver even more, we can also define a variable scaling for the states (`x_scaling`, here *q* and *qdot*) and for the controls (`u_scaling`, here *tau*). *Note that the scaling should be declared in the order in which the variables appear.
 We encourage you to choose a variable scaling the same order of magnitude to the expected optimal values.
 ```python
 x_scaling = VariableScalingList()
 x_scaling.add("q", scaling=[1, 3])
 x_scaling.add("qdot", scaling=[85, 85])

 u_scaling = VariableScalingList()
 u_scaling.add("tau", scaling=[900, 1])
 ```
 We now have everything to create the ocp!
 For that we have to decide how much time the pendulum has to get up there (`phase_time`) and how many shooting point are defined for the multishoot (`n_shooting`).
 Thereafter, you just have to send everything to the `OptimalControlProgram` class and let `bioptim` prepare everything for you.